eonu/sequentia/docs/sections/classifiers/gmmhmm.rst

 to what known as a **left-right** HMM, and is the most commonly used type of HMM for sequential modeling.
 Mathematically, a left-right HMM is defined by an upper-triangular transition matrix.

-A **strict left-right** topology is one in which transitions are only permitted to the current state and the next state, i.e. no state-jumping is permitted.
+A **linear** topology is one in which transitions are only permitted to the current state and the next state, i.e. no state-jumping is permitted.

 If we allow transitions to any state at any time, this HMM topology is known as **ergodic**.